dereuromark/cakephp-ide-helper/README.md

 - Elements and layouts
 - Tables and their fields
 - Route paths, Request/ENV, Connection
-- ... and more (using PHPStorm meta file)
+- ... and more (using PhpStorm meta file)

 Supports better IDE usage with Illuminator tasks to enhance existing code:
 - EntityFieldTask adds all entity fields as class constants for easier usage in IDEs